robdrimmie/imtg/devlog/rmd/project.md

 ### near future - I need to do this stuff but am putting it off because it's less fun
+- tile knowledge refactor.
+I wanted to store all tile knowledge in the tile itself then it just gives that to anyone who asks but the discreet levels like that doesn't work nicely with empty deck knowledge, etc. There perhaps should be a defined TileKnowledge data object-like thing that lives in the TileRelationship instance and is part of all that.
 - ensure that all uses of Modifiers.INCREASE and DECREASE are replaced with score calculations
 - once the party discovers the rightful place for a win condition, they should _really_ want to go there if they have it equipped.
 Like, beeline win the game woot! so like, some tile knowledge stuff here.
 - devopsy things